fitnr/twitter_markov/README.md

 * corpus - Path to a corpus file, or a list of paths.
 If omitted, Twitter_markov looks in its config for `corpus` and/or `corpora` entries.
 * config - A dictionary of configuration settings.
 But default, twitter_markov will try to read this from the bots.yaml file (see above)/
 * api - A tweepy-like API object.
 In the twitter_markov class, this is a `twitter_bot_utils.API` object.
+* blacklist - A list of words to avoid generating

 The first corpus in the found corpora (or in the config file) will be the default.
 When using the class with more than corpus, you can specify a corpus with the `model` keyword argument using the basename of the given file, e.g. "special.txt" for the corpus stored at "dir/special.txt".